 Xero is committed to ensuring that the external auditor carries out its function independently and has adopted an Auditor Independence Policy.
 The policy requires that the senior audit partner and review partner for Xero must be rotated at least every five years.
-The senior audit partner responsible for the FY23 audit commenced as Xero's audit partner in FY21.
-The independent audit review partner responsible for the FY23 audit commenced as Xero's review partner in FY20.
-The policy also requires the external auditor to confirm annually that it has complied with all professional regulations relating to auditor competency and independence and to monitor its independence, and to report to the Committee twice per year that it has remained independent during the previous six months.
-In FY23 the ARM Committee undertook a review of external auditor performance based on external guidelines, which addressed both audit quality and quality of service.
-No material issues were identified as a result of that review.
+The senior audit partner responsible for the FY24 audit commenced as Xero's audit partner in FY21.
+The independent audit review partner responsible for the FY24 audit commenced as Xero's review partner in FY20.

+The policy also requires the external auditor to confirm annually that it has complied with all professional regulations relating to auditor competency and independence.
+In addition, the external auditor must report to the Committee twice per year that it has remained independent during the previous six months.